 If you give your child too much detail about the complex parts of your hobby, they’ll get frustrated as they won’t understand – even if you only collect dinky toys!
 How can you reduce your activity so it’s in the simplest form possible?
 Anything beyond your child’s ability will be a struggle and they won’t find it fun.

 You could even consider what it was like for you when you first developed this passion, and write down the kind of pointers you could have used at the time.
 To make sure it makes sense, show it to a friend who doesn’t know anything about your hobby and see if it makes sense to them.
-Try to make as little assumptions as possible while writing the pointers.
+Try to make as few assumptions as possible while writing the pointers.

 No matter what, it’s important that you make this time relaxed, special, and fun.
 Don’t get angry with them if something goes wrong or you feel they are progressing slowly, or they will stop enjoying it.
 It’ll take time for them to get as good as you!